Build a more inclusive, prosperous society and economy for Puerto Rico.

 Foster principles of social justice in Puerto Rico by empowering youths and leaders of under-served communities to have equal access to personal and economic advancement opportunities.
 We do this by developing community leadership, purpose-driven technology, entrepreneurship and innovative ventures.

 The change we seek

-Days after the hurricane, Bravo’s leaders were contacted by communities asking for help.
-The problems facing the island ran everywhere from storm shelters running out of food and water, to entire communities desperately in need of safe drinking water, to hospitals running out of basic supplies.
-The Foundation quickly assembled a team and developed a supply chain from the U.S. mainland to Puerto Rico, setting up air and sea cargo operations.
+The Bravo Family Foundation was formed after Hurricane Maria devastated Puerto Rico in 2017.
+Bravo’s leaders were contacted by communities asking for help.
+Shelters needed food and water.
+Hospitals were running out of supplies.
+Roads littered with storm debris blocked transportation to and from the metro area.
+The foundation quickly assembled a team and set up a supply chain from the U.S. mainland to Puerto Rico, establishing air and sea cargo operations.
 This effort was called Podemos Puerto Rico.
-Three days after Hurricane Maria we were serving disadvantaged communities across the island, and our team continued heading the “Podemos” efforts a year after the hurricane.
+Three days after Hurricane Maria, the team was serving disadvantaged communities throughout the island.